 Opiate addiction has serious physical and mental consequences.
-To understand the effects of addiction on the body, it can help to know how opiate addiction works, as well as the long-term effects of both opiate use and opiate withdrawal.
+Understanding the effects of addiction on the body, it can help to know how opiate addiction works, as well as the long-term effects of both opiate use and opiate withdrawal.

 The Mechanics of Opiate Addiction